slamander/website/content/post/edm/index.md

 and magnitude).
 Taken’s theorem–the basis of EDM–states that an original system’s dynamics can be reconstructed by exploiting the mathematical relationships between historical records of a single variable.
-These relationships can be mapped 1-to-1 using the Lorens Attractor (also known as the Butterfly attractor).
+These relationships can be mapped 1-to-1 using the Lorenz Attractor (also known as the Butterfly attractor).

 {{< figure library="true" src="posts/edm_md_files/figure-markdown_strict/edm2.png" title=" " >}}